maliha-wiva/ElGrocerAssessment/README.md

 The current implementation demonstrates key architectural practices including MVVM, programmatic UI with UICollectionViewCompositionalLayout, dependency injection, and secure token storage using Keychain.
 Below are some areas identified for future improvement:

 ### 🔧 Technical Enhancements

-- **Fresh Install Detection**
-  Implement logic using a combination of `UserDefaults` and `Keychain` to detect a fresh install and clear stored credentials accordingly.

 - **Authentication Enhancements**
   Handle token expiration and refresh scenarios for a more robust authentication flow.